1Bibliophile/phase-3-sinatra-react-project/README.md

 This will run the server on port [http://localhost:9292](http://localhost:9292).

-### Frontend Setup
+### Frontend

-Here's a link to the React frontend application: https://github.com/1Bibliophile/my-app-frontend
+Here's a link to the React frontend repo: https://github.com/1Bibliophile/my-app-frontend